Analyzing Lap Times for the 2023 F1 Miami Grand Prix

 Module

-Please note that these material have not yet completed the required pedagogical and industry peer-reviews to become a published module on the SCORE Network.
+Please note that these materials have not yet completed the required pedagogical and industry peer-reviews to become a published module on the SCORE Network.
 However, instructors are still welcome to use these materials if they are so inclined.

 Introduction

-By the end of this activity, you will be able to:
+By the end of this activity, students should be able to:

 Data

-Download data used: miami2023_data.csv
+Download data used: verstappen_2023_miami.csv

 Variable Descriptions